 - Not Pregnant.

-- Not eligible with other coverage such as OHP, Medicare, VA or Military, or employer coverage.
+- Not eligible with other coverage such as OHP, Medicare, VA or Military, or employer coverage or small business coverage.

 - Earning less than the amount below:

 How can I Apply for COFA FREE Health Insurance?

 Call or visit a community partner or health insurance agent such as Health Plans In Oregon.
 We can explain and assist with you health insurance enrollment.

 - – How the COFA Premium Assistance Program works.

 - – How to enroll in health insurance.

 - What health insurance plan that will work best for you

 Why do I have to enroll through the Federal Health Insurance Marketplace for an approved health plan?